iotile/foss_finder/README.md

 The `INI_PATH` value defines the path of the INI configuration file, which is the file you want to change to get the script doing what you want.

 By default, this INI configuration file is named *.foss_finder*.
-It contains three sections and several keys.
+It contains four sections and several keys.

+#### NPM parser

+`use_semver` is a boolean. _semver_ is a NPM package (https://github.com/npm/node-semver) that is used by NPM to parse the version contraints in _package.json_.
+By default, the script doesn't use _semver_ because it introduces a dependency to NPM (and NodeJS).
+Instead, it uses a simple parser made in Python.
+You can still set `use_semver` to `true` to try to use _semver_ and get better results.
+In this case, don't forget to install NodeJS and NPM.
+However, there is no need to install _semver_ as _js2py_ will do it automatically.

 #### NPM sections